 If it works, great.
 But when it doesn’t, many of us go on fooling ourselves that it will–the next time.
 We keep trying half-measures, avoiding the necessary treatment because it will sting too much, cost too much.

 Jesus says to wake up, get real, and take aggressive action.
 If the internet is your problem, shut it down.
 If TV is your problem, turn it off.
-Better you go through life unplugged and offline than spend eternity in Satan’s chat room.
+Better you go through life unplugged and offline than spend eternity in Satan’s internet cafe.

 Persistently, the Lord brings us back to the real issue, the issue we want to avoid.
 He bids us to forget about others’ issues and attend to our own . . . our own divided hearts, our own hidden hypocrisy, our own little compromises.

 Fortitude, one of the four Cardinal Virtues, is not just about enduring evil and hardship for the sake of doing good.
 It is also about taking aggressive action against evil.
-If we see evil in our lives, we mustn’t tolerate it, make excuses for it, and procrastinate.
-We must pounce on it.
+If we see sin in our lives, we mustn’t tolerate it, make excuses for it, and procrastinate.
+We must pounce on it and rip it out.